internal communication

 Employee engagement and internal communication are not the same thing

-Internal communication was in the spotlight as one of the core disciplines within the communication remit last year.
+Internal communication and employee engagement was in the spotlight as one of the core disciplines within the communication remit last year.
 As we’ve moved office teams to work remotely and our frontline teams have been front of mind during the pandemic, our work in internal comms has enjoyed a bit of stardom.
-After years of being in the …
+After years of …

 Employee engagement and internal communication are not the same thing Read More »